 -

-Removing a node from an existing cluster is a two-step process:
+Removing nodes from an existing cluster is a two-step process:

-- Remove the node from your cluster’s quorum.
+- Remove the nodes from your cluster’s quorum.

-Step 1: Remove the Node from the Cluster’s Quorum
+Step 1: Remove Nodes from the Cluster’s Quorum

 You must perform this step while the cluster is running.